trunghjieu2506/tp/docs/hudou0420.md

 - Created and maintained GitHub issues, milestones
 - Addressed Github issues posted by the PE-D, and also planning to address issues on PE

 ---

-### Enhancements to Existing Features
-Updated CLI text color palette,
-Updated to a more user friendly prompt, so that user can navigate more easily in the budget and saving component Added tests to increase coverage

----

-### Documentation

 #### User Guide
 Listed all features, and command details for Budget and Saving Management